Tatsh/ifup-systemd-resolved/README.md

 # ifup-systemd-resolved

-This script is primarily for use with [openfortivpn](https://github.com/adrienverge/openfortivpn), [patched](https://github.com/adrienverge/openfortivpn/pull/615) ([alternative](https://github.com/adrienverge/openfortivpn/pull/986/files)) to allow for hook scripts.
+This tool is primarily for use with [openfortivpn](https://github.com/adrienverge/openfortivpn), [patched](https://github.com/adrienverge/openfortivpn/pull/615) ([alternative](https://github.com/adrienverge/openfortivpn/pull/986/files)) to allow for hook scripts.